Skip to content

 General Unreliability

-Timer Too Close
+Timer Too Close (TTC) errors

 AFC can require more resources than some SBCs are able to support with the stock settings.
 If you are encountering Timer Too Close (TTC) errors, the following may help resolve it: